BECOME AN OFFICIAL

 - A Provincial Recognized Official cannot be under suspension from any other equestrian organization.

 A Provincial Recognized Official’s conduct and ability must be exemplary and is subject to continual review.
-The accreditation is revocable at any time by the Competitions Committee that is appointed by the HCBC Vice President Competitions, with written notice served by registered mail or courier to the last known address of the Official.
+The accreditation is revocable at any time by the Competitions Committee that is appointed by the HCBC Director of Competition and Sport, with written notice served by registered mail or courier to the last known address of the Official.

-Appeals of such decision may be made in writing and accompanied by a one hundred dollar deposit to the President of Horse Council BC who at his discretion may or may not call for a formal review before a panel of peers not in excess of four (4).
+Appeals of such decision may be made in writing and accompanied by a one hundred dollar deposit to the President of Horse Council BC, who at their discretion may or may not call for a formal review before a panel of peers not in excess of four (4) members.
 If the formal review finds in favor of the Official the one hundred dollar deposit will be returned.
-If no reversal of decision the one hundred dollar deposit will be retained.
+If no reversal of decision results after review the one hundred dollar deposit will be retained.

 HORSE COUNCIL BC PROVINCIAL CERTIFICATION – DRESSAGE OFFICIALS CRITERIA

-- The Horse Council BC Officials application form must be submitted by deadlines.
+- The HCBC Officials application must be submitted by deadline to Horse Council BC.

 - The applicant must be Horse Council BC member in good standing.
 Of the four references, three must be accredited Dressage judges of Senior Basic status or higher, from any nationally recognized federation.